calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

 # Cross-platform Core Idea

 Let's go into more detail with this last example.
-Suppose the follow sketch of a class (don't do it exactly like this - read on):
+Consider the following sketch of a class (don't do it exactly like this - read on a bit):

 ```ruby